aonikpaulalock/Assiment-11/README.md

 I was try makes done Car-Deler-Management-Website and unique design and some functionality.

 # Features
-* six section was of make home  page.
-* makes google , email and pasword authentication ;
+* It is warehouse management website
+* Users can quickly log in there by Email-password and log in with a google account
+* If user has been login there account they can easily manage threr order.
 * if user login then update button clicked data shows details products
 * create manage-inventory,and my items pages ,mange-inventory page shows all data tabel and my items page show per user email items
 * use login jwt token if user not token then my items page clicked and user  logout and navigate login page
-* home section shows 6 data inventories page  and others data    shows manage inventory route page and data shows table.
-*

 ## Available Scripts